-- 2.5 The Council operates an online public consultation system where comments may be made straightforwardly against relevant parts of the document being consulted upon.
+- 2.6 The Council operates an online public consultation system where comments may be made straightforwardly against relevant parts of the document being consulted upon.
 Electronic media, although the most quick and efficient method for submitting comments, is not the only acceptable method.
 Comments may be submitted during each stage of formal public consultation in the following ways: - Online using the Council's online public consultation system for planning policy available at http://rochford.jdi-consult.net/localplan - Email planning.policy@rochford.gov.uk - Post Planning Policy, Rochford District Council, Council Offices, South Street, Rochford, Essex.
-SS4 1BW. - Fax 01702 318181 - 2.6 For less formal public consultation, the Council may utilise a simple webform as an alternative to the online public consultation system. - 2.7 If someone wishes to submit a comment on the consultation material but is unable to put it in writing then the Council will allow verbal comments, which will be recorded by officers. - 2.8 Comment forms will normally be provided in paper format on request.
-Respondents will be encouraged to use these particularly during the pre-submission stage, as this will assist respondents in structuring their comments around the specific tests (in relation to soundness and legal compliance for the new Local Plan). - 2.9 Comments must be made during the prescribed consultation period.
+SS4 1BW. - Fax 01702 318181 - 2.7 For less formal public consultations, the Council may utilise a simple webform as an alternative to the online public consultation system. - 2.8 The Council cannot take a written record of comments over the telephone as they cannot be verified as a true record of the consultee's opinion.
+Officers will, however, scribe for people who cannot make comments on their own due to literacy or disability issues. - 2.9 Comment forms will normally be provided in paper or Word document format on request.
+Respondents will be encouraged to use these particularly during the presubmission stage, as this will assist respondents in structuring their comments around the specific tests (in relation to soundness and legal compliance for the new Local Plan).

+- 2.10 Comments must be made during the prescribed consultation period.
 Anonymous or confidential comments cannot be accepted.
 Late comments may be accepted in exceptional circumstances at the Council's discretion but may not be formally logged on the Council's consultation database.
-Any comments that are offensive, threatening, obscene, racist or illegal in any other way will not be accepted. - 2.10 All comments accepted as duly-made will be logged on the Council's online public consultation system and will be available to view at the earliest opportunity.
+Any comments that are offensive, threatening, obscene, racist or illegal in any other way will not be accepted. - 2.11 All comments accepted as duly-made will be logged on the Council's online public consultation system and will be available to view at the earliest opportunity.